HKUSTSMARTLab/hkust-smart-group/content/post/six-papers-were-accepted-in-miccai-2022-five-are-early-accept/index.md

   focal_point: Smart
   preview_only: false
 ---
-G﻿ood News!
+Good News!
 We have six papers accepted in MICCAI 2022, shown as follow:

 <!--StartFragment-->